BEATS OF LOVE

 111. Turn!
 Turn!
 Turn!
 (To Everything There Is A Season) by The Byrds

-WAS GOING to write at length about the Hangout at Isadora's, but drug stories are often boring and this is a bit of a drug story.
-The first few times I attended the club, pissed out of my tree, I danced wildly.
-Meeting a lovely girl in a suede dress on the dancefloor whose Hulme sofa I later collapsed on.
+The first few times I attended The Hangout as Isadoras, pissed out of my tree, I danced wildly.
+Meeting a lovely, bright-eyed girl in a suede dress on the dancefloor whose Hulme sofa I later collapsed on.

 I awoke having my hair playfully stroked with Bob Marley playing on her cassette player and thought I'd gone to heaven.
 Fast forward to the following Friday evening and I'm half cut but paralyzed by nerves, unable to call the number she'd given me.
 Then my good mate Stu, in exasperation, took the phone and, impersonating me, arranged my date.